A Bold New Lecture Series Designed to Empower Allies

 Your choices shape the future of sovereignty.
 Learn how to give responsibly, partner with integrity, and protect the impact of your work.

-This is not another webinar.
-It is knowledge every ally, funder, and institution should have.
+This is not just another webinar.
+It is information every ally, funder, and institution should have before they write the next check, extend the next invitation, or put a name on the next land acknowledgment